This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 In 1996, the U.S. Congress enacted HIPAA, meaning, among other things, to help protect patient information from theft and fraud.
 Nowadays, the consequences of non-compliance may be disastrous and the penalties for violating HIPAA may reach $1.8 million per year.

-To minimize these risks, a healthcare company can hire a third-party agency to audit or consult them, provide the appropriate instruction, and even issue a corresponding certificate.
 However, remember that being HIPAA-certified does not equal being HIPAA-compliant; it means only that a company has completed a training course on becoming compliant.
 Moreover, OCR doesn’t recognize any third-party HIPAA certification either.

 Finally, third-party services may be useless if you engage them after building your software without proper administrative and technical policies for HIPAA compliance; addressing these requirements from day one is the wisest.

-Infrastructure should be set up to ensure safe collection, storage, and transfer of sensitive information and to prevent its unauthorized or accidental alteration.
 Measures like access authorization combined with distinct user roles and access rights to different app features, data encryption, and regular backups are indispensable when building HIPAA-compliant software.

 Whether it is mHealth, SaaS, eCommerce, or FinTech application development, Onix will safeguard the users’ data under any conditions.
 Our team has a track record in building apps that meet all applicable federal and international security and privacy requirements.